silx-kit/h5web/CONTRIBUTING.md

    - The job of `build:css` is to build the package's global styles and concatenate them with the local styles compiled at the first step.
 To do so, we run Vite again but with a different config: `vite.styles.config.js`, and a different entrypoint: `src/styles.ts`.
-The ouptut files are placed in a temporary folder: `dist/temp`.
+The output files are placed in a temporary folder: `dist/temp`.
 We then concatenate `dist/temp/style.css` (the global styles) and `dist/style.css` (the local styles) and output the result to `dist/styles.css`, which is the stylesheet referenced from